rviscomi/capo.js/README.md

 ## Summary view

-The script logs two info groups to the console: the actual order of the `<head>`, and the prioritized order.
-In this collapsed view, you can see at a glance whether there are any high priority elements out of order.
+The script logs two info groups to the console: the actual order of the `<head>`, and the optimal order.
+In this collapsed view, you can see at a glance whether there are any high impact elements out of order.

-Each priority has a corresponding color, with red being the highest and blue/grey being the lowest.
+Each "weight" has a corresponding color, with red being the highest and blue/grey being the lowest.
 See [capo.js](https://github.com/rviscomi/capo.js/blob/main/capo.js#L1-L13) for the exact mapping.

 Here are a few examples.